ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-An *await-expression* is only allowed in the body of an async function (§10.14).
-Within the nearest enclosing async function, an *await-expression* may not occur in these places:
+An *await_expression* is only allowed in the body of an async function (§10.14).
+Within the nearest enclosing async function, an *await_expression* may not occur in these places:

 *  Inside a nested (non-async) anonymous function
-*  In a catch or finally block of a *try-statement*
+*  In a catch or finally block of a *try_statement*
-*  Inside the block of a *lock-statement*
+*  Inside the block of a *lock_statement*
 *  In an unsafe context

-Note that an *await-expression* cannot occur in most places within a *query-expression*, because those are syntactically transformed to use non-async lambda expressions.
+Note that an *await_expression* cannot occur in most places within a *query_expression*, because those are syntactically transformed to use non-async lambda expressions.

 Inside of an async function, `await` cannot be used as an identifier.
 There is therefore no syntactic ambiguity between await-expressions and various expressions involving identifiers.
 Outside of async functions, `await` acts as a normal identifier.

-The operand of an *await-expression* is called the ***task***.
-It represents an asynchronous operation that may or may not be complete at the time the *await-expression* is evaluated.
+The operand of an *await_expression* is called the ***task***.
+It represents an asynchronous operation that may or may not be complete at the time the *await_expression* is evaluated.
 The purpose of the await operator is to suspend execution of the enclosing async function until the awaited task is complete, and then obtain its outcome.

 #### Awaitable expressions

 The task of an await expression is required to be ***awaitable***.
 An expression `t` is awaitable if one of the following holds:

-*  `t` is of compile time type ``dynamic`
+*  `t` is of compile time type `dynamic`
 *  `t` has an accessible instance or extension method called `GetAwaiter` with no parameters and no type parameters, and a return type `A` for which all of the following hold:
    * `A` implements the interface `System.Runtime.CompilerServices.INotifyCompletion` (hereafter known as `INotifyCompletion` for brevity)
    * `A` has an accessible, readable instance property `IsCompleted` of type `bool`